How to become a Real Estate Agent in California

 entrepreneurial spirit.
 Follow these easy steps, and get ready for a fulfilling, lucrative career.

-All real estate salespersons are required to take 60 hours of AREC-approved real estate education prior to receiving their license.
+All real estate agents are required to take 135 hours of California DRE-approved real estate education prior to

 Choose from one of the courses or packages below, and start a pre-licensing process tailored to your exact needs:

-- Package: Alabama Real Estate Pre-licensing Silver Solution
+- Package: California Real Estate Pre-Licensing Silver Solution

-- Package: Alabama Real Estate Pre-Licensing Gold Solution
+- Package: California Real Estate Pre-Licensing Gold Solution

 - Includes all Silver Solution products, plus: